servoskinner/megacalc5000/readme.md

 Normally, it is treated as a decimal number; use ```$h``` for hexadecimal and ```$b``` for binary numbers.

 **Tag names** must not begin with an ```$```, end with ```:```, contain spaces, tabs, or newlines, or match mnemonic keywords.
-Any other names, including numbers, are legal: you can use it to declare constants.
+Any other names, including numbers, are legal: you can use this to declare constants.

 Here is an implementation of modulo 5:
 ```